LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 The response body includes information about what needs to be corrected to issue a successful request:

 .. figure:: figures/create-coding-event-bad-request.png
-   :alt: Postman response of create coding event with a bad request body
+   :alt: Postman response returned from CodingEvent creation request containing an invalid request body

-   Postman response of create coding event with a bad request body
+   Postman response returned from CodingEvent creation request containing an invalid request body

 Get a Single Coding Event
 ^^^^^^^^^^^^^^^^^^^^^^^^^